Search

 Paul D. Pion, DVM, DipACVIM (Cardiology)

 Dr. Pion, holds a B.S. and a D.V.M. from Cornell University.
 He is board certified as a Diplomate of the American College of Veterinary Internal Medicine.
 Dr. Pion interned at the Animal Medical Center, completed a residency in Cardiology at UC Davis, a post-doctorate in Pharmacology at Columbia University, and coursework and research toward his PhD at UC Davis.
 Dr. Pion co-founded Veterinary Information Network (VIN) with Dr. Duncan Ferguson in 1991 after partnering with him on the Pet Care Forum on America Online in 1990.
 Dr. Pion has worked full-time at VIN since 1993 and is the Chief Executive Officer, President, and a director of VIN.
 Prior to that, he was a full-time instructor and researcher at the University of California, Davis where he also practiced veterinary medicine and was responsible for breakthrough veterinary medical research on heart disease in cats.
 Among many honors, Dr. Pion has received a Physician Scientist Award from the National Institutes of Health, a Ralston Purina Small Animal Research Award, a National Phi Zeta Award, a Special Recognition Award from the American Animal Hospital Association, a UC Davis Distinguished Alumni Award, an ACVIM Extraordinary Veterinarian award, and the Cornell Salmon Award.
 Dr. Pion has published extensively, including a cover article for the journal Science announcing a finding that elucidated the cause, cure, and ultimate elimination of a common and fatal feline heart ailment via reformulation of commercial feline diets.
 Paul co-authored a book for cat owners, Cats for Dummies.
-He lives in Davis California with his wife, 2 sons, daughter, and numerous pets.
+He lives in Davis, California with his wife, 2 sons, daughter, and numerous pets.

 VIN Foundation | Supporting veterinarians to cultivate a healthy animal community | Our Team | Board of Directors | Lillian Roberts, DVM